16 Ways Leadership Assessments Strengthen Talent Strategy

 Integrate assessment results to create an objective and standardized performance review process.

 Traditional performance reviews often suffer from subjectivity and bias.
 Leadership assessments add a layer of behavioral objectivity that supports fair and constructive feedback.
-They help clarify how leadership behaviors contribute to or detract from performance outcomes, and can drive ongoing development by identifying competencies tied to performance goals.
+They help clarify how leadership behaviors contribute to or detract from performance outcomes and can drive ongoing employee development by identifying competencies tied to performance goals.
 When integrated into performance management systems, leadership assessments create alignment between talent reviews, business strategy, and employee growth.

 6. Improve Executive Selection